HenriqueSSan/nft-card-component/README.md

 ### Useful resources

-- [Video de como usar o SASS](https://www.youtube.com/watch?v=C8KlabGtE8Y) - This helped me for XYZ reason.
+- [Video de como usar o SASS BR](https://www.youtube.com/watch?v=C8KlabGtE8Y) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [CSS Methodology BEM](https://www.youtube.com/watch?v=27JtRAI3QO8) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
 - [CSS BEM Article methodology](https://css-tricks.com/bem-101/) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.